s87315teve/python_example/README.md

-There are the functions that I use frequently.
+There are the functions that I have used frequently.
 ---

 includes: